jamesu7/BarangayMasterListManagement/README.md

-Barangay Voters Management
+# Barangay Voters Management

 A simple Xamarin app which barangay officials can use to manage registered voters of their barangay.

-Authors (Current)
+## Author (Current)
 @jamesu7

-Deployment
+## Deployment
-To debug, just download the latest Visual Studio.
+To debug, just download the latest Visual Studio, open the SLN file and just debug on Windows.

-Roadmap
+## Roadmap
 Show the list of registered voters.
 Add Voters.
 Update Voters.
 Delete Voters.
+Filter by last name or age.
+Sort by last name or age.